pantopic/turbokube/README.md

 <br/><br/><br/><br/><br/><br/><br/><br/>

-## Why Turbo?

-A *turbocharger* in a car works by compressing air entering the engine so that more fuel can be burnt on every stroke, increasing horsepower without adding more cylinders, maximizing PWR (power to weight ratio).

-A *turbopump* in a rocket engine works by pre-burning fuel and oxidizer to impel a turbine, forcing more fuel and oxidizer into the main combustion chamber at a faster rate, maximizing TWR (thrust to weight ratio).

-*TurboKube* is designed to amplify the load on a Kubernetes control plane using virtual nodes.
-One node in *Cluster A* can present itself as hundreds of nodes in *Cluster B* (the system under load).

-*TurboKube* makes Kubernetes control plane load testing faster, cheaper and simpler.

 ## Architecture

+TurboKube is designed to amplify the load on a Kubernetes control plane using virtual nodes.
+One node in Cluster A can present itself as hundreds of nodes in Cluster B (the system under load).

+TurboKube makes Kubernetes control plane load testing faster, cheaper and simpler.

 <a href="https://app.diagrams.net/#Uhttps://raw.githubusercontent.com/pantopic/turbokube/refs/heads/main/junk/turbokube.isolated.draw.io.png"><img alt="Architectural diagram of TurboKube" title="Click to open on draw.io" src="junk/turbokube.isolated.draw.io.png"/></a>